Get Ahead and Stay Ahead: Creating A Time Buffer

 A crunch time situation is obviously a very drastic example, and not really indicative of a regular work week around here.
 But it’s all too easy to fall into a situation where your workday suddenly becomes exactly like a crunch period.
 A mad scramble to complete important tasks very, very quickly.
 In the case of a crunch period, this is unavoidable.
 On a regular day to day though, steps can be taken to help prevent this.
 For that, we look to our pseudo-staffer.

 With advanced knowledge of what is required of him, he was able to do his work well in advance, creating that buffer I keep talking about.
 This is a great lead for you to follow.
 Obviously not all tasks in your own personal business can be completed well in advance, but those that can, it is certainly wise to get as many of them done as possible beforehand.
 If you’ve been following my advice and budgeting your time, you may often find yourself with all your immediate work completed, and some extra time on your hands.
 Rather than spending it all on leisure activity (tempting though it may be), why not use a bit of that time to get ahead on any of those tasks that you can do in advance?
 You work a little bit harder, a little bit longer now, but in the long run you end up with more free time to do with as you will.
-Look to other business opportunities, peruse ways to improve your business, and while you’re at it, why not take a look at our 1000aweekforlife program and all it has to offer?
+Look to other business opportunities, and peruse ways to improve your business.

 You’re also better equipped to deal with any other tasks that may come up that require your time and fast completion.
 You avoid the mad scramble almost entirely, because you’ve left yourself with the additional time in your day to get that work done.